 Dance is a significant part of the culture at Trinity College.
-The school has three dance groups that not only allow the boys to represent the College in various festivals, but they also provide an opportunity for the boys to learn dance as an educational resource through electives, aiming for WACE/ATAR level.
+The school has multiple dance groups that not only allow the boys to represent the College in various festivals, but they also provide an opportunity for the boys to learn dance as an educational resource through electives, aiming for WACE/ATAR level.

-Boys in Groove (BIG) and Guys in Groove (GIG)
+Boys in Groove (BIG), Guys in Groove (GIG) and Imperium

 Trinity Junior and Senior students have the opportunity to join the following extra-curricular dance groups where they can dance for fun whilst building important skills:

 - BIG comprising Junior school students